What is contemplative activism?

 - Spend time listening to “the other side” and try our best to understand their perspectives.
 Christianity teaches us that all people are children of God, that we should focus more time on our own shortcomings than on calling them out in others, and to extend love and mercy especially to those we consider to be “traitors” to our communities or identities.
 Sit down with people we disagree with, face to face, and try to love them as best we can.

 - In our activism actions, try to “lead with love” and kindness, framing arguments as best as we can to respect the dignity of our fellow citizens as much as we can.
 Try to avoid demonizing them or their motives.

 - Resist the urge to “step back” from political efforts.
 Research has shown that people who engage more frequently in “cross-cutting” conversations with people they disagree with are more likely to disengage from political participation because they are better at appreciating the nuance and complexity of issues which tends to make participation less urgent.
 Avoid giving in to that temptation.
 Out political communities need more people who respond with nuance, complexity, and kindness rather than black and white absolutism.
 Speak up and show up (especially to vote!).

-This is a universal philosophy that all people are morally obligated to adopt and enact at all times and in all circumstances.
+This is not a universal philosophy that all people are morally obligated to adopt and enact at all times and in all circumstances.
 Anger is not in every case inappropriate nor does it in every situation distort our thinking.